AlgoMaster Logo

 Intuition

 Case 2: The maximum subarray wraps around.
 It takes some elements from the end of the array and some from the beginning.
-Now think about what is left out.
-The excluded elements form a contiguous subarray in the middle of the array.
-If the wrapping subarray has the maximum sum, then the excluded middle part must have the minimum sum.
-So:
+The excluded elements then form a contiguous subarray in the middle.
+Since the wrapping subarray and the excluded middle together cover the whole array, their sums add up to totalSum.
+To make the wrapping sum as large as possible, the excluded middle must be as small as possible:

 maxWrappingSum = totalSum - minSubarraySum